From Jerusalem to the Vineyard: The Knights of the Hospital

 A public hospital once stood near the place where Jesus was crucified.
-It offered free care to all and was staffed by salaried medical professionals who did morning and evening rounds.
+It offered free care to all, staffed by salaried medical professionals who conducted morning and evening rounds.
 Patients were roomed by sickness, severity, and sex.
-In addition to 11 wards, there was an onsite library, orphanage, school, stable, and an ambulance service.
-The entire complex measured nearly four acres in size and was described by one Muslim eyewitness as “very beautiful.”*
+In addition to eleven wards, the four-acre complex housed an onsite library, orphanage, school, stable, and even an ambulance service.
+One Muslim eyewitness described the facility as “very beautiful.”*

-A German pilgrim who visited Jerusalem during the rush of the Crusader period noted that 2,000 persons per day were treated in this state-of-the-art facility.
-The ill were serviced by men and women who belonged to a Christian order sworn to poverty and chastity.
-They operated under the ethos that hurting people (including Jews and Muslims) be regarded as Christ Jesus himself.
-The order was known as the Knights Hospitallers or the Knights of Saint John of Jerusalem.**
+A German pilgrim visiting during the Crusader period noted that 2,000 people were treated daily in this state-of-the-art facility.
+The ill were served by men and women of a Christian order sworn to poverty and chastity.
+They operated under a profound ethos: that the suffering—including Jews and Muslims—should be regarded as Christ himself.
+They were the Knights Hospitallers, or the Knights of Saint John of Jerusalem.**

 Bob and I followed the marked trail around the reservoir of La Grajera.
 It was a lovely path.
 My new walking stick struck the ground rhythmically, tink—tink—tink.
 We mounted a rise and were treated to a vista of well-tended vineyards with folds of blue-green hills beyond.